ShinobuAmasaki/uint-fortran/README.md

 By setting `-DHARDENED` to the environment variable FPM_FFLAGS and building, you can stop the program with `error stop` when a negative number is assigned.

-This functionality is implemented using preprocessor macros in `assignment_m.f90`.
+This functionality is implemented using preprocessor macros in `assignment_m.F90`.
-The same thing can be done by specifying `--flag "-DHARDENED` in the fpm command option.
+The same thing can be done by specifying `--flag "-DHARDENED"` in the fpm command option.

 ## `uint64`